DanielMeladi/container-monitoring-tool/README.md

 # Container-Monitoring-Tool

-This tool monitors all `execve` system calls made by processes inside Docker containers, enabling near real-time logging of most terminal commands executed within them.
+This tool monitors all `execve` system calls made by processes inside Docker containers, enabling real-time logging of most terminal commands executed within them.
 It automatically detects new containers, attaches using `strace`, and forwards detailed execution logs — including command, PID, UID, timestamp, and container name — to an Elasticsearch instance for analysis and visualization in Kibana.

 Features
 - Monitors all `execve` system calls (i.e., most shell and program executions) inside containers